DavesCodeMusings/CloudPi/docs/provision-storage.md

 ```

 # Mounting the new Filesystems
 The hard part is over.
-Now all that remains is to create the filesystems on their respective directories.
+Now, all that remains is to create the filesystems on their respective directories.
 Some of these directories do not exist yet, so you may have to create them first.
 Here's and example using the three partition scheme from the previous examples:

 ```
 sudo mkdir /opt/docker